Skip to main content

 Role in Kobudo

 The bō was carried as a walking staff, a carrying pole, and a practical travel tool.
-Its ubiquity — any length of hardwood can serve as a bō — made it the natural foundation for a systematic weapon curriculum.
+Any length of hardwood can serve as a bō, which made it the natural foundation for a systematic weapon curriculum.
 Virtually every Okinawan kobudo organization begins serious weapon training with the bō.

 Kata Families